raghavan/Polarity-Inconsistency-Resolver/README.txt

+To start the application use the Class named Checker.java.
+This can run on any platform which has JRE5 and above. (javac Checker.java) --> java Checker would start the app.

+1.Click Start to enter the application.
+2.Clicking Next/Back to move through the set of conflicting words.
+3.Senses/Words can be moved along the screen for ease of visualization.
+4.If Word is clicked the Polarity keeps on Changing.(For Ex.1st Click changes to Positive next click to Negative and keep on rotating)
+5.Save button helps to save the changes intermittently to avoid data loss.

 An existing SAT solver is applied over the words obtained from applexicon/OpinonFinder/General Inquirer and a set of inconsistent word polarity is detected based on the word frequency obtained from the wordnet library.